Tracey Emin: Political activities

 Tracey Emin with Boris Johnson in 2010.
 Both are prominent Britons of Turkish heritage.

-Emin has been a critic of Britain's income tax regime, stating "I'm simply not willing to pay tax at 50%", she is "very seriously considering leaving Britain", and suggests she will live in France.
+Emin has been a critic of Britain's income tax regime, stating in 2009, "I'm simply not willing to pay tax at 50%", she is "very seriously considering leaving Britain" and suggests she will live in France.
 "The French have lower tax rates and they appreciate arts and culture."
-Emin has since denied that she intends to leave the country, stating that a journalist she spoke to previously exaggerated her comments, and that London is her home, and is the context in which she belongs.
+Emin has since denied that she intends to leave the country, stating that a journalist she spoke to previously exaggerated her comments, that London is her home and the context in which she belongs.

 The Independent newspaper reported in August 2010 that Emin is thought of as a supporter of the Conservative Party.

-In an interview with New Statesman, she revealed that she voted for the Conservatives at the 2010 general election, adding, "We've got the best government at the moment that we've ever had."
+This was confirmed in an interview with New Statesman, where she revealed that she voted for the Conservatives at the 2010 general election, adding, "We've got the best government at the moment that we've ever had."
 She has stated that she is an 'outsider' in the art world, as a result of voting Conservative.
 She is a royalist.
+In a 2026 interview with The Guardian, Emin stated she voted for the Labour Party, with the exceptions of 2010 and 2015 where she had voted Conservative for ministers that had supported the arts.

 In April 2014, Emin, who has a home and studio in Spitalfields, publicly called to save an East London newsagent who faced eviction from Old Spitalfields Market, after 22 years in business.
 She started a petition to save newsagent Ashok Patel's business, which was signed by 1,000 people.

 In August 2014, Emin was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.